A highly focused course that is built on specialist input by leading practitioners from a diverse range of teaching contexts.

 A partnership which ‘is gaining a well-deserved reputation for training high-quality NQTs that local schools are keen to employ,’ and whose ‘pursuit of excellence is central to partnership activities.’
 (Ofsted 2016)

-UCAS Teacher Training Apply 2017 entry is now live
+UCAS Teacher Training Apply 1 Opens 26th October 2017

 We hope you find the information you require on this site but please contact us with any further questions you may have.